 There are four main types of digital camera: compact, bridge, DSLR and mirrorless cameras.
 DSLRs and mirrorless models have interchangeable lenses.
 The type you go for will depend on a number of factors, including what you want to photograph or film, how portable you want it to be and the image quality you're looking for.

-Typically called a point-and-shoot, a compact camera is small enough to carry in a pocket or small bag.
+Typically called a point-and-shoot, a compact camera has a fixed lens and is small enough to carry in a pocket or small bag.
 The best compact cameras offer a good compromise between features and price, and are often ideal all-rounders.
 But choose the wrong model and you can end up with a flimsy camera that takes out-of-focus snaps.

 - have automatic shooting modes, which are perfect for beginners

 - often inexpensive.